blackpill/tesla-display/_pages/about.md

 ## Why should I use this app?

-1. Play video files for passengers (eg. kids) to ease the pain of long trip.
+1. Play video files for passengers (eg. kids) while driving to ease the pain of long trip.

 2. If you don't like Tesla's built-in navigator, you can use other navigator apps such as Waze, Google Map, Here WeGo and cast it to Tesla's big screen.

 3. Share personal videos or use some video apps that is not installed in Tesla.

 ## The demo videos of Tesla Display app
-Use Waze in Tesla for navigation.
+Use Waze in Tesla for navigation while driving.
 <!-- blank line -->
 <figure class="video_container">
   <iframe width="390" height="220" src="https://www.youtube.com/embed/35bMECpF9bQ" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>
 <!-- blank line -->

-My kid is watching Peppa Pig while I'm driving.
+My kid is watching Peppa Pig while driving.
 <!-- blank line -->
 <figure class="video_container">
   <iframe width="390" height="220" src="https://www.youtube.com/embed/Hb4D_IvOjMc" frameborder="0" allowfullscreen="true"> </iframe>